Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 ---

-These calculations demonstrate that continuous propulsion is generally not feasible using piezoelectric harvesting alone.

-However, intermittent propulsion becomes physically achievable by slowly accumulating energy within the capacitor bank.
+These estimates show that continuous propulsion is not feasible using present-day piezoelectric harvesting alone.
+However, intermittent propulsion becomes practical when harvested energy is accumulated and periodically released from the capacitor bank.

 Consequently, PiRo is best interpreted as a low-duty-cycle, energy-scavenging robotic platform rather than a continuously self-powered underwater vehicle.